 In step 3, you'll start to consider possible solutions for your highest risks.
 Through brainstorming and checking how other communities have responded to similar issues, you'll build a list of potential options.
 Then, through inclusive community discussions, you'll reduce your list to the actions that are feasible.

-By the end of this step, you’ll have a list of solutions your community is willing to support.
+By the end of this step, you’ll have a long list of solutions your community is willing to support.

 Brainstorm potential solutions

 Develop a wide-ranging list of strategies that could reduce risk.